aruidev/fe-webapis-lab/README.md

-# ⚗️ Frontend Web APIs Lab
+# ⚗️ Front-end Web APIs Lab

 Collection of interactive TypeScript demos to explore modern Web APIs.
 Ideal for learning and experimenting with frontend development.